 Switching to packaging or a packaging design that is reusable and/or serves multiple purposes offers many advantages to both the supplier and buyer.

-2. Custom reusable shipping crates are not as costly as you might think.
+2. Customized reusable shipping crates are not as costly as you might think.

-Let's say for example you use a stock box to ship your part(s), think about the extra packaging supplies you have to inventorize to properly secure that part during transit; peanuts, foam, blocking and bracing, etc.
+Let's say for example you use a stock box to ship your part(s), think about the extra packaging supplies you have to prioritize to properly secure that part during transit; peanuts, foam, blocking and bracing, etc.

 - Expensive extra packaging supplies to secure products in oversized containers

-- Paying to transport an oversized container which costs more per cubic foot
+- Paying to transport an oversized container that costs more per cubic foot

 - Paying to transport the extra weight of an oversized package